haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   A TRILL Hello may also contain any TLV permitted in a Layer 3 IS-IS Hello.
 As with all IS-IS PDUs, TLVs that are unsupported/unknown in TRILL Hellos are ignored.

 ## 8.2.
 Transmitting TRILL Hellos
+  TRILL Hellos are sent with thee same timing as Layer 3 IS-IS Hellos [IS-IS], however, no Hellos are sent if a port is in the Suspended or Down state or if the port is disabled.

+  TRILL Hello PDUs should not be padded and must not be sent if they exceed 1470 bytes, however, a received TRILL Hello longer than 1470 byte is processed normally.

+  TRILL Hello PDU headers MUST conform to the following:
+  * Maximum Area Addresses Equal to 1
+  * Circuit Type equal to 1

+  See Section 8.1 for mandatory Hello TLV contents and some optional Hello TLV contents.

 ### 8.2.1.
 TRILL Neighbor TLVs
+  A TRILL Neighbor TLV should not be included in TRILL point-to-point Hellos, as it must be ignored in that context and wastes space.

+  TRILL Neighbor TLVs sent in a LAN Hello on an Ethernet link must show the neighbor information, as sensed by the transmitting RBridge, for the VLAN on which the Hello is sent.
+Since implementations conformant to this document maintain such information on a per-VLAN basis only for the Designated VLAN, such implementations only send the TRILL Neighbor TLV in TRILL LAN Hellos in the Designated VLAN.

+  It is recommended that, if there is sufficient room, a TRILL Neighbor TLV or TLVs, as described in section 4.4.2.1. of [RFC6325], convering the entire range of MAC addresses and listing all adjacencies with aa non-zero Designated VLAN Hello Holding Time, or an empty list of neighbors if theere are no such adjacencies, be in TRILL Hellos sent on the Designated VLAN.
+If this is not possible, then TRILL Neighbor TLVs covering sub-ranges of MAC addresses should be sent so that the entire range is covered reasonably promptly.
+Delays in sending TRILL Neighbor TLVs will delay the advancement of adjacencies to the Report staate and the discovery of some link failures.
+Rapid (for example, sub-seconds) detection of link or node failures is best addressed with a protocol designated for that purpose, such as BFD.

+  To ensure that any RBridge RB2 can definitively determine whether RB1 can hear RB2, RB1's neighbor list must eventuaally cover every possible range of IDs, that is, within a period that depends on RB1's policy and not necessarily within any specific period such as its Holding Time.
+In other words, if X1 is the smallest ID reported in one of RB1's neighbor lists, and the "smallest" flag is not set, then X1 must appear in a different neighbor list as well, as the largest ID reported in that fragment.
+Or lists may overlap, as long as there is no gap, such that some range, say, between Xi and Xj, would never appear in any list.

 ## 8.3.
 Receiving TRILL Hellos

 # 9. Multiple Ports on the same Broadcast link